Coffee culture: Australia

+Greek-Australian

 Esperantujo

 In Esperanto culture, a gufujo (plural gufujoj) is a non-alcoholic, non-smoking, makeshift European-style café that opens in the evening.
 Esperanto speakers meet at a specified location, either a rented space or someone's house, and enjoy live music or readings with tea, coffee, pastries, etc. There may be a cash payment required as expected in an actual café.
 It is a calm atmosphere in direct contrast to the wild parties that other Esperanto speakers might be having elsewhere.
 Gufujoj were originally intended for people who dislike crowds, loud noise and partying.

 Italy

 In Italy, locals drink coffee at the counter, as opposed to taking it to-go.
 Italians serve espresso as the default coffee, do not flavor espresso, and traditionally never drink cappuccinos after 11 a.m.
 In fact, dairy-based espresso drinks are usually only enjoyed in the morning.
+A macchiato is an espresso shot with a splash of milk.
 The oldest cafe in Italy is Caffe Florian in Venice.

 In terms of coffee consumption, the city of Trieste, once the port of Austria-Hungary, stands out, because inhabitants from Trieste drink an average of 1500 cups of coffee per year and capita; about twice the average that is drunk elsewhere in Italy.